World Mental Health Day 2024

 Taking Care of Your Own Mental Health

-While governments and employers have a key responsibility in protecting mental health at work, individuals can take steps to manage their own well-being.
-Learning stress-management techniques and being mindful of changes in mental health are important.
-If necessary, reach out to a trusted friend, colleague, supervisor, or healthcare professional for support.
+While it is the governments and employers who bear the key responsibility with regard to protection of mental health at work, individuals themselves can take appropriate steps to manage their well-being by learning stress-management techniques and being critical about changes in mental health.
+Sometimes, if necessary, one has to reach out for help with a trusted friend, colleague, supervisor, or healthcare professional.

 Do you have any experiences or challenges related to mental health in your workplace?

-We encourage you to share your thoughts and join the conversation on how we can all work together to prioritize mental health at work.
+We invite you to share your feelings and to join the discussion on how we can all work together to put mental health at the forefront in the workplace.